vandanadevatkal22/M1_Marksheet_Generator_System_Uti/1_Requirements/README.md

     * The information includes Student name, marks obtained, university name, Roll number
 * Grades are calculated automatically
 * Final result is displayed

+4W's 1-H
+WHAT
+Description of the problem
+* In current Marksheet generation system, the University has to spend time in arranging the copies
+* The grading is done mannually in some colleges
+* Time consumption in verifying the sheets
+* Requires manpower

+WHO
+The responsible parties